How to boost your child’s wellbeing and happiness

-Everyone has ups and downs in mood – it’s natural for our mental health to fluctuate in this way.
+Everyone has ups and downs in mood – it’s natural for mental health to fluctuate in this way.
 As a parent or carer, it’s a good idea to let your child know they can talk to you about their emotions when they need to.

 If your child is finding things difficult right now, it may help to try some mood-boosting tactics.